STORM-codess/T20-score-predictor-using-powerplay-data/README.md

 🏏 IPL First Innings Score Prediction & Powerplay Analysis

 In this project, I utilized IPL data from 2022, 2023, and 2024 to extract detailed powerplay statistics (first 6 overs) for the first innings of matches.
-By analyzing key features such as runs scored, wickets lost, boundary count, and dot balls, I implemented Linear Regression (LR), Random Forest (RF), and a Deep Neural Network (DNN) model to predict the final score of a match.
+By analyzing key features such as runs scored, wickets lost, boundary count, and dot balls, I implemented Elastic Linear Regression (LR) and Deep Neural Network (DNN) model to predict the final score of a match.

 🔍 Year-on-Year Trends & Evolution of the Game Throughout these three seasons, noticeable shifts in the game’s dynamics were observed: